-Fig. 5.6: Phase diagram in (H, m, T).
-The shaded region represents a coexistence region.
+Fig. 5.6: Left panel: phase diagram of ferromagnetic Ising model in (H, m, T); right panel: phase diagram of the liquid-gas transition in (p, V, T).
+In both cases the shaded region represents a coexistence region.

 In the H-T-plane this shaded region is simply a line for the first order transition of a discontinuously changing magnetization.